-The cultural significance of black hair is reflected in all aspects of contemporary American culture, from popular music and hip-hop fashion to Hollywood films and professional sports.
-HairStories explores the history, style and meaning of black hair as seen through the eyes of three generations of major African American artists.
-Inspired by the Urban Bush Womens̕ performance HairStories, this catalog was created for the self entitled exhibition at SMoCA from 2003-2004.
+The cultural significance of Black hair is reflected in all aspects of contemporary American culture, from popular music and hip-hop fashion to Hollywood films and professional sports.
+HairStories explores the history, style and meaning of Black hair as seen through the eyes of three generations of major African American artists.
+Inspired by the Urban Bush Womens̕ performance 'HairStories', this catalog was created for the self-titled exhibition at SMoCA from 2003-2004.
 The exhibition showcased more than 60 works by 27 artists and spans nearly a century of visual art, pop culture, music and literature.
 HairStories considers hair as a reflection of history, identity and race relations in America, from the days of segregation to today.